stevecordle/gravity-forms-bulk-download/readme.txt

 3. This shows the Notifications page where a new merge tag was added that can be used to display the link of the zip file {download_all_files_zip}

 == Changelog ==

+= 1.1.2 =
+* 1.1.1 Missed another function needing to be set as static to avoid PHP issues.

 = 1.1.1 =
 * Prevent fatal error in newer PHP ("non-static method GFBulkDownload::__construct() cannot be called statically".)